-To do: Start by exercising a few minutes each day, adding more time as you can.
-Aim to exercise at a moderate pace, 30 to 60 minutes, most days each week.
+To do: Start by exercising a few minutes each day.
+Add more time as you can.
+Keep a moderate pace and work out for 30 to 60 minutes most days each week.

 Strengthen Muscles and Bones

 To do: Use elastic bands, free weights, or machines for resistance.
-Ask the trainer at your local fitness center to show you how to use resistance machines.
+Ask the trainer at your local fitness center, or your physical therapist, to show you how to do each move.

 Swimmers, Take Your Mark!

-To do: Start slowly with just a few minutes in a heated pool.
+To do: Begin slowly with a few minutes in a heated pool.
 Use a kickboard when you first start to get used to moving in the water.
 Gradually build to a goal of swimming 30 minutes at a time.
-Increase physical activity with each exercise period until you reach your goal time.

 Isometric Chest Press